CFEL-CMI/cmistark/doc/installation.rst

 Since CMIstark is written in Python, you need to install Python; CMIstark requires Python version 3.4 or higher.

-In addition, you need various Python extension packages, this includes
+In addition, you need various Python extension packages, these include

 * NumPy
 * SciPy